 Not all cases are created equal.
-Some manufacturers are conscious of the inherent struggles of good cable management and design their cases accordingly with a generous helping of cable holes and mounts leading to the concealing space behind the motherboard tray dotted throughout the case.
+Some manufacturers are conscious of the inherent struggles of proper cable management and design their cases accordingly, with the help of cable holes and mounts, leading to the concealing space behind the motherboard tray dotted throughout the case.

 Similarly, the overall size of the case has an impact on how successful cable management is likely to be.
-A roomier case is always easier to manage, but conversely requires longer cables, so plan as best you can.
+A roomier case is always easier to manage but requires longer cables.
+So plan as best you can.

-Regardless of arrangements made by the case manufacturer, specific components are immovable once they’ve slotted into their predefined position, but others such as SSDs, HDD, and GPUs can be placed in different slots and positions that favor better cable management.
+Regardless of arrangements made by the case manufacturer, specific components are immovable once they’ve slotted into their predefined position.
+Still, others such as SSDs, HDD, and GPUs can be placed in different slots and positions that favor better cable management.

 Look out for cable hole positions on the motherboard/case and position components in proximity to shorten the portion of a cable that isn’t routed behind the tray.
 Similarly, and if at all possible, position components so that their respective connectors aren’t forced through the same cable hole.

-Stay clear of standard plastic zip ties for the sole reason that once fixed in place; they aren’t reusable making a mistake or experimental fancy a rather costly endeavor, not to mention the environmental considerations.
+Stay clear of standard plastic zip ties for the sole reason that once fixed in place, they aren’t reusable, making a mistake or experiments a rather costly endeavor – not to mention the environmental considerations.
 Opt instead for elasticated ESD-compliant ties, twist-ties, sleeves, combs, and velcro ties.

 Cable Management Best Practices and Strategies

 Cable management is a bit like moving into a new home: no one finds joy in having to clean up the mess and rearrange the furniture left by previous inhabitants.
 Cable management is very much the same.
 Remove all the cables before you begin and switch the placement of components as described above.